openstack-archive/deb-murano/doc/source/draft/enduser-guide/quickstart.rst

       :alt: Import Package dialog 3

 #.
 Now your application is available from :menuselection:`Murano >
-   Application Catalog > Applications` page.
+   Applcation Catalog > Applications` page.

 Deploy an application